Travel and Expatriation in Africa

 • Mango (Afrique du Sud)

-The main means of transport in Africa between countries is by air.
+The main means of transport in Africa, between countries, is by air.
 There are very few international train lines, partly due to colonization and territorial wars between European countries.
-As a result, the main rail lines were 100% dedicated to mining and export.
-For example, if you want to take the train from Addis Ababa (Ethiopia) to Djibouti, it will take you 15 hours and 25 minutes for a distance of 1120km.
-By way of comparison, reaching Perpignan from Lille takes 7 hours, for a distance of 1020km.
-What’s more, there’s only one train leaving every two days, so if you miss it, you’ll have to wait 2 days before you can hope to catch it again.
+As a result, the main railway lines were 100% dedicated to mining and exporting.
+For example, if you want to travel by train to Djibouti from Addis Ababa (Ethiopia), it will take you 15 hours and 25 minutes for a distance of 1120km.
+By way of comparison, it takes 7 hours to reach Perpignan from Lille, for a distance of 1020km.
+What’s more, there’s only one train leaving every two days, so if you miss it, you’ll have to wait 2 days to hope to catch it again.

 For international travel in Africa, we recommend air travel.
 The African continent is much larger than Europe in terms of surface area.
-The distances involved in travelling from one country to another are therefore greater.
-Travelling by air is the fastest way to get around the continent, and flight availability is far greater than by train.
+This means that the distances you have to cover to get from one country to another are much greater.
+Travelling by air is the quickest way to cover the continent, and flight availability is far greater than by train.

-For travel within the country itself, you can take rail lines of varying speeds linking the country’s major cities.
-For example, Morocco inaugurated its first high-speed train lines in 2018 in a partnership with SNCF.
-The journey between Casablanca and Tangiers by TGV now takes 2 hours and 10 minutes, compared with 4 hours and 45 minutes previously.
+For travel within a country, you can take rail lines of varying speeds, linking the country’s major cities.
+For example, in 2018, Morocco inaugurated its first high-speed train lines in partnership with SNCF.
+The journey between Casablanca and Tangier by TGV now takes 2 hours and 10 minutes, compared with 4 hours and 45 minutes previously.

-To get around a large city in Africa, you can easily take a minibus or cab.
-Cab fares are much more affordable than in Europe or North America.
-Beware: in some African countries where crime is rife, such as South Africa, the DRC, Nigeria and Kenya, it is formally inadvisable to take unsafe or touted cabs.
-They are unreliable and could be in league with criminals.
-Favor secure platforms like Uber or G7 cabs.
+To get around Africa within a major city, you can easily take minibuses or cabs.
+Cabs are much more affordable than in Europe or North America.
+But beware: in some African countries where crime is rife, such as South Africa, the DRC, Nigeria and Kenya, you are strongly advised not to take unsafe or touted cabs.
+They are unreliable and may be in league with criminals.
+Choose secure platforms such as Uber or G7 cabs.

 UTC or Universal Time Coordinated, is the time in Reykjavik, Iceland UTC 0 all year round.